 Address: 208 Klong Dao Beach, T. Sala Dan, Ko Lanta, 81150

-7. Lanta Old Town
+7. Take a stroll around Lanta Old Town

 Lanta’s old town is a beautifully preserved village on the eastern side of the island.
 Originally a sea gypsy settlement, the town was once the main trading port of the island.
 A historic feel runs through the town with a distinct Chinese influence coming from the settlement of Chinese traders over the last few centuries.
 Houses built on stilts jut out into the sea, with views of the mainland and at high tide, the waves crashing beneath your feet.
 The first full moon of March sees the Old Town host a festival of culture, known as the Laanta-Lanta festival, which lasts around 3 days and invites revellers to enjoy local food cooked by some of the islands best chefs as well as live music performances.
 Shine Talay restaurant is built on stilts above the sea and features a wooden swing overlooking the bay, offering excellent photograph opportunities.